How to reply to text messages from your Fitbit

-Earlier this week, Fitbit announced an update to Fitbit OS 2.1, the operating system that runs on the company's Ionic ($249.95 at Dell Home) and Versa ($199.95 at Amazon.com) smartwatches.
+Earlier this week, Fitbit announced an update to Fitbit OS 2.1, the operating system that runs on the company's Ionic (£235.00 at Amazon.co.uk) and Versa smartwatches.

 Android users will have to wait a few more weeks for a new female health tracking feature, but in the meantime, Android users gained a feature sure to make iOS diehards jealous: text message replies.